- 14 boat trips to maximise chances of Jaguar sightings

 - Land of the Jaguar Photographic Safari

-The Pantanal straddles the borders of Brazil, Paraguay and Bolivia and is the world's largest wetland region.
-Its plains and low forests are home to over 700 species of bird and 300 different mammals, including tapirs, anteaters, Jabiru storks and the striking Hyacinth macaw.
-Concentrating on the incredibly rich northern Pantanal in the southwest of Brazil, the time is divided between two lodges, and we journey deep into the Pantanal in search of the jaguar, the largest and most elusive feline in the Americas.
-These solitary predators, as well as being formidable opponents on land, are strong swimmers and are known to frequent the waterways near Porto Jofre, and this safari will spend a full seven days in boats hoping for a rare glimpse of this most beautiful of New World hunters.
+Join acclaimed photographer and conservationist Paul Goldstein in the Pantanal, the largest wetland region in the world.
+Together we explore a remarkable habitat, where plains and low scrubby forests are home to more than 1,000 bird species and 300 different mammals, including tapirs, anteaters, jabiru storks and the striking hyacinth macaw.
+Concentrating on the incredibly rich northern Pantanal in the southwest of Brazil, we divide our time between two lodges, journeying deep into the wetlands in search of jaguars, the largest feline in the Americas.
+These solitary, elusive predators, as well as being formidable opponents on land, are strong swimmers and are known to frequent the waterways near our base in Porto Jofre.

 Highlights